EdoardoVigano/AntioxidantActivity/README.md

 Given the SMILES as input the software will predict the half-maximal inhibitory concentration (IC50) of the substance(s) of interest.
 ## Installation
 1. Download from [here](https://github.com/EdoardoVigano/AntioxidantActivity) the AntioxidantActivity_DPPH folder and unzip it
-2. Do not move the files out of the folder
+2. Do not move the files out of the folder.
-3. Create the AntioxidantDPPH environment
+3. Create the AntioxidantDPPH environment: conda create --name AntioxidantActivity_DPPH python=3.11
-4. Using python 3.11.10 install the following dependencies: scikit-learn==1.4.0 rdkit==2023.9.4 pandas==2.2.0 mordred==1.2.0 xgboost==2.1.3
+4.	pip install the following dependencies: scikit-learn==1.4.0 rdkit==2023.9.4 pandas==2.2.0 mordred==1.2.0 xgboost==2.1.3
+5. To use by terminal: conda activate AntioxidantActivity and open the folder "AntioxidantActivity_DPPH"
 ## Usage
 To run the program:

-1. Command:
+Single molecule mode:
-    python Main.py --file [add file name] or --smiles [write single SMILES] [optional]: --summary 1
+Command -> python Main.py --smiles [write single SMILES] [optional]: --summary 1 Batch mode:
+Command -> python Main.py--file [add file name] [optional]: --summary 1
     key:
-        --file: path of file to predict the antioxidant activity must have column named SMILES (batch functionality) OR
+        --file: path of file to predict the antioxidant activity must have column named SMILES (batch functionality)
-        --smiles: write single SMILES to predic (single molecule functionality)

         OPTIONAL: set summary to one
-        --summary 1 to have only the consensus prediction and uncertanty value.
+        --summary 1 to obtain only the consensus prediction and uncertanty value.
-        [default] --summary None all model predictions are reported
+        [default] --summary None to obtain all the models' predictions.

-2. examples:
+Examples:
     python Main.py --smiles c1ccccc1CCN --summary 1
     python Main.py --file test.xlsx --summary 1
     python Main.py --file test.xlsx